UlyssesWu/FreeMote.NET/README.md

 ![NekoConsole](https://github.com/Project-AZUSA/FreeMote.NET/raw/master/EmoteNetSample/DEMO.gif)

-Warning: FreeMote.NET can not open any commercial PSB models, and we won't provide any commercial models, either.
-It only works with **Pure** PSB.
+**Warning** : FreeMote.NET can not open any commercial PSB models, and we won't provide any commercial models, either.
+It only works with [**Pure** PSB](https://github.com/Project-AZUSA/FreeMote-SDK#generate-pure-psb).

 ### FreeMoteViewer